Learning network

 This course can support your professional practice development, to go alongside your current training and professional practice.
 Certification is provided and we welcome those working in a wide range of fields; ecological design, landscape or urban architecture, regional development, town and rural planning, water management, ecological restoration, civic ecology, social design, food system re-localisation, regenerative tourism, new economics and the arts.
 We are open to writing a a letter of recommendation or supporting an application for your organisation to fund your place.

-We welcome you bringing your own places, questions and experiences.
+There will be space for asking questions, designing, trying things out, reflecting, asking better questions and sketching out pathways to action.
+You will be welcome to bring your own places, questions and experiences.
 As well as teaching/learning sessions, discussions and field trips there is the opportunity for 1:1s with the tutors.